YARRS/AppSwitch/test_result.md

-# SmartSwitch IoT E-commerce Website - Development Progress
+# Vallmark Cards & Gift E-commerce Website - Development Progress

 ## Original User Problem Statement
 User wants to build a website for a new IoT product that can convert physical wall mounted switches into smart home switches.
 The product works with Google Home and smartphones to control all home appliances.
 Requirements include: